asdf-format/asdf/docs/asdf/extending/legacy.rst

 All extension classes must implement the `asdf.AsdfExtension` abstract base class.
-A custom extension will override each of the following properties of `AsdfExtension` (the text in each bullet is also a link to the corresponding documentation):
+A custom extension will override each of the following properties of `asdf.AsdfExtension` (the text in each bullet is also a link to the corresponding documentation):

 * `~asdf.AsdfExtension.types`